RubenNijhuis/LibFT/README.md

 #include "libft.h`
 ```

-And add the `libft.a` file that was created in the to your project.
+And add the `libft.a` file that was created in the LibFT folder to your project.

 ### Notes
 This project started during my academic year '21 at Codam.
 Due to a norm they have for the code certain functions